+Data Processing

+AFMA

-Data Processing AFMA PO Box 7051 CANBERRA BC ACT 2610
+PO Box 7051

+CANBERRA BC ACT 2610

-Further information can be found on the AFMA website under Vessel Monitoring Systems www.afma.gov.au/fisheries-services/vessel-monitoring
+Further information can be found on the AFMA website under Vessel Monitoring Systems www.afma.gov.au/fisheries-services/vessel-monitoring first obtaining a TSO will constitute an offence.

-Note: A TSO is not automatically granted, AFMA considers a variety of factors including previous VMS noncompliance and whether the need is genuine before permission being granted.
-Switching off a unit without first obtaining a TSO will constitute an offence.
 It is also an offence for a vessel to be moved, from the place stipulated under the TSO, without approval from AFMA.

+Note: A TSO is not automatically granted, AFMA considers a variety of factors including previous VMS non-compliance and whether the need is genuine before permission being granted.
+Switching off a unit without